Our approach to sustainability

 See our website shell.com for information on how Shell is contributing to the SDGs.

 Board oversight for sustainability

-We describe Shell’s overall governance framework in section “Governance framework”.
-It provides information on the roles of the Board, its committees, and the Executive Committee.
-The Safety, Environment and Sustainability Committee (SESCo) advises the Board on safety, the environment including climate change and broader sustainability.
-More information on SESCo’s role and activities in 2021 is provided in section “Safety, Environment and Sustainability Committee”.
+We describe Shell´s overall governance framework in the section “Governance framework” and provide information on the roles of the Board, its committees, and the Executive Committee.
+The Safety, Environment and Sustainability Committee (SESCo) is one of the four standing committees of the Board of Directors of Shell plc.
+The (SESCo) assists the Board in reviewing the policies, practices, targets and performance of Shell, primarily with respect to safety, the environment including climate change, and broader sustainability.
+More information on SESCo’s role and activities in 2022 is provided in section “Safety, Environment and Sustainability Committee”.

 The “Annual Report on Remuneration” provides details of how the Shell scorecard captures key performance indicators for safety, environment and climate.

 The Shell General Business Principles set out our responsibilities to shareholders, customers, employees, business partners and society.
-They set the standards for how we conduct business with integrity, care and respect for people, while seeking to protect the environment and establish mutually beneficial relationships with communities.
-All ventures that a Shell company operates must conduct their activities in line with our business principles.
+They set the standards for how we conduct business with integrity, care and respect for people.
+As part of these principles, we commit to contribute to sustainable development, balancing short- and long-term interests and integrating economic, environmental and social considerations into our decision-making.
+All Shell employees and contractors, and those at joint ventures we operate, are expected to behave in line with our General Business Principles.